moqtharali1/NewRepo/README.md

 # NewRepo
 Demonstration of functioning of branches \
-Example ffor git assignmen t \
+Example for git assignment \
 I created develop branch